FREE RESOURCE

 Create a culture of safeguarding as prevention not crisis

 It has been found that statistically over 40% of pastors have considered quitting ministry due to stress and burnout.
 We know that it really is a tough call.
 Expectations of leaders are sky high and support can be limited.
 Potential future accusations should not be a reason to avoid taking on leadership responsibility, but it certainly calls for being brave, connected and surrendered to Jesus.
-If you are in a leadership role we honour you and thank you for all you do.
-We also want to send the message that it’s OK to take a break and seek help.
-Self-care is not a selfish or optional extra, rather it’s essential to longevity in ministry.
-For more information, see our page Self-care for compassionate Christians.

 Or you could have us come and lead a self-care workshop for your team.